 Are you considering a career change and looking for more fulfilling work?
 Becoming a Notary in Nevada could be the perfect opportunity for you.
-Working as a Notary can offer you the stability of an established job but with the independence to set your own hours and manage your own clientele.
+Working as a Notary can offer you the stability of an established job but with the independence to set your own hours and manage your own clientele as you perform notarial acts.
 With the increasing demand for full-time and part-time notaries across Nevada, becoming a notary is financially sound and incredibly rewarding!
-In this article, we’ll explore everything you need to know about how to become a licensed notary in Nevada.
+In this article, we’ll explore everything you need to know about how to get a notary license in Nevada.

 What does it take to be a notary in Nevada?

-To become a notary public in Nevada, you must meet the following qualifications:
+To become a notary public in Nevada, you must meet the following notary public licensing qualifications:

 - Be a resident of Nevada.
 The Secretary of State may appoint a person who resides in an adjoining state as a notary public if the person either Maintains a registered place of business in the State or Is regularly employed at an office, business, or facility located within the State of Nevada by an employer registered to do business in this State.